rogueco/user-management-tt/README.md

   so writes made by the API are visible at once and writes made by the worker are visible within ten seconds.
   A message-based backplane would remove that window and was deliberately not built.

+## Taking it further

+If this were going to production I would change a few things, depending on how the service grew:

+- Infrastructure as code with Terraform or OpenTofu, targeting a named environment, and deploy to Docker Swarm, which I prefer over Kubernetes for a service of this size.
+- Dapper instead of Entity Framework, with hand-written SQL migrations rather than code-first, and indexes driven by the real query patterns (the log table has `user_id` and `timestamp` indexes today; `users` would want `email` and `is_active`).
+- Observability once it runs as a standalone service: Kibana for logs and Grafana for internal dashboards.
+- Swap RabbitMQ for the cloud's managed bus, Azure Service Bus or SQS/SNS on AWS, depending on what the messaging needed to do.
+MassTransit supports both, so the consumers and the outbox stay as they are.

 ---

 # User Management Technical Exercise

 The exercise is an ASP.NET Core web application backed by Entity Framework Core, which faciliates management of some fictional users.
 We recommend that you use [Visual Studio (Community Edition)](https://visualstudio.microsoft.com/downloads) or [Visual Studio Code](https://code.visualstudio.com/Download) to run and modify the application.

 **The application uses an in-memory database, so changes will not be persisted between executions.**

 ## The Exercise
 Complete as many of the tasks below as you feel comfortable with.
 These are split into 4 levels of difficulty
 * **Standard** - Functionality that is common when working as a web developer
 * **Advanced** - Slightly more technical tasks and problem solving
 * **Expert** - Tasks with a higher level of problem solving and architecture needed